 Cleanup locations are located throughout the Meramec Greenway.
 Passport to Clean Water Event is in Greentree Park

 The cleanup locations are located in a variety of sites along the Meramec River.
-(Click here to see them.)
+(Sites to be announced soon.)
 The Passport to Clean Water event will be held in Kirkwood’s Greentree Park on Marshall Rd.

 2202 Marshall Rd